Fiji - Country Commercial Guide

 Overview

-The importance of the agriculture sector to Fiji’s economy for income generation and food security has risen following the devastating impact of the COVID-19 pandemic on the country’s tourism industry.
-The agriculture sector is currently valued at approximately $690 million (FJ$1.5 billion) and accounts for about 8.1 percent of Fiji’s GDP (2021) including the sugar industry (1.1 percent).
-The sector supports the livelihoods of 27 percent of Fiji’s population and is the main source of work for more than 83 percent of Fiji’s rural population.
+The agriculture sector has traditionally been the backbone of Fiji’s economy as it supports the livelihoods of just over a quarter of Fiji’s population and is the main source of work for more than 83 percent of Fiji’s rural population.
+The sector is vital to Fiji’s economy for income generation and food security and contributes significantly to Fiji’s GDP.
+In 2022, primary industries (agriculture, forestry, and fisheries) accounted for about 9.2 percent of Fiji’s GDP (Source: World Bank).
 The Fiji government is focused on increasing the non-sugar subsector’s performance and has offered tax incentives to attract private sector investment into the sector.
 Papayas, pineapples, and bananas are the major fruit commodities, but there are a few establishments engaged in processing local fruits and vegetables, mainly for the domestic market, and in producing fruit juice concentrates (pineapple, orange, guava, mango, passion fruit, and other citrus fruit juices).
 A small but growing volume of high-quality niche agricultural commodities, including certified organic coconut and ginger products, chocolate, and kava is also exported.
 There is potential in the agro-processing sector for value-adding and niche- market processing of commodities.

 Opportunities